-Arsenal started the season badly but has risen to sixth place in the table on 19 points, but is still nine adrift of leader Manchester City with only five wins from 12 games.
-And with the AFCON starting on Jan.
-19 and ending on Feb.
-10, the forward duo could be gone for as long as a month when travel and training are factored in to the equation.
+And with the tournament starting on January 19 and ending on February 10, the forward duo could be gone for as long as a month when travel and training are factored in to the equation.

 With Wenger hailing Henry as a player who can give players and fans "hope" at the club he loves, a potential deal could be on the cards for the 35-year-old.